 Parent Support Annual Report Template

-2013-2014 Parent Support Year Report Template - The 2013-2014 year-end report (financial pages only version) for Shared Visions Parent/Family Support programs.
-Report due July 31, 2014.
+2014-2015 Parent Support Year-End Report Template - The 2014-2015 year-end report (financial pages supplemental version) for Shared Visions Parent Support programs is due August 7, 2015.
 Handwritten reports will not be accepted.
 Directions for submission can be found on the attached form.

 The Child Development Coordinating Council (CDCC) advises and assists the Department of Education regarding the administration and implementation of two state funded at risk programs for children ages birth to five; the Shared Visions Parent Support Program and the Shared Visions Preschool Program.
 The CDCC conducts meetings at a minimum of four times annually.
 Council meetings are open to the public.
 Visit the CDCC webpage for a membership list, meeting dates, agendas, and minutes.